 Green Hills Software’s File Systems

-There is no one size fits all solution when it comes to file system support for embedded devices.
-For example, the requirements of a file system for a digital camera differ greatly from an in car infotainment system or carrier grade telecommunications system.
-Green Hills Software offers a wide variety of file system support integrated with INTEGRITY to meet the specific needs of your device.
+When it comes to file system support for embedded devices, there is no one-size-fits-all solution.
+The requirements for a digital camera differ greatly from an in-vehicicle infotainment system or carrier grade telecommunications system.
+To accommodate these differing requirements, the INTEGRITY RTOS supports a wide variety of file systems.

-INTEGRITY uses a file system framework model, commonly referred to as a virtual file system (VFS), to make it easy to add and remove support for various file systems.
-The file system server (VFS server) provides file system services to applications that utilize file system APIs such as C stdio (fopen(), fread(), fwrite(), etc.), C++ iostreams (cout, cin, etc.), or the low-level POSIX interfaces (open(), read(), write()).
+INTEGRITY uses a a virtual file system (VFS) framework model to make it easy to add and remove support for different file systems.
+The file system server (VFS server) provides file system services to applications that use file system APIs such as C stdio (fopen(), fread(), fwrite(), etc.), C++ iostreams (cout, cin, etc.), or the low-level POSIX interfaces (open(), read(), write()).

 Wear Leveling Flash Storage (WLFS)